 as Britain's No1 singer of WWII Songs and Patriotic Anthems.

 labour in the Commonwealth, the British government might even have been forced to repeal the Aliens Act, to entice more workers

 to come to Britain in order to meet the continuing demand for labour in certain areas of the economy.
 As it turned out, the

 former colonial territories, their economies starved of investment and distorted by the previously insatiable demands of the

 leading Western nations for raw materials, ensured a continuous flow of labour out of the Caribbean and the Indian subcontinent

 and into America and Western Europe even after the long boom had reached its peak.
 Despite the thinly disguised message from

 the Royal Commission of Populations of 1949, which essentially tried to 'warn off' bosses from recruiting 'coloured'

-labour, prospective employers in the 1950s had little concern for the skin colour or religion of their
+labour, prospective employers in the 1950s had little concern for the skin colour or religion of their new employees.
+Whatever

 When the 'racialisation' of British politics emerged fully, some years after the arrival

 of immigrants from the Commonwealth and the Indian sub-continent, it frequently relied upon a deliberate and insidious denial